 If there are too many plugins or applications installed on your WordPress site or too many processes running at the same time, you may be exhausting the PHP memory limit allocated to your website.
-In this case, the error could be solved by increasing your PHP memory.
+In this case, the error may be resolved by increasing your PHP memory.

-To learn how to increase your PHP memory limit and troubleshoot issues caused by exceeding PHP memory limits, see this tutorial:
+To learn how to increase your PHP memory limit and troubleshoot errors related to exceeding PHP memory limits, go here:

 Use The Default WordPress Theme

 If you experience the ‘Are you sure you want to do this?’ error while working on a theme (e.g. uploading a new theme or configuring theme settings), try reverting to the default WordPress theme included with your installation.

 Reverting to your default WordPress theme is recommended when troubleshooting theme issues …

 (Revert to your default WordPress theme when troubleshooting theme issues)

 If you are working on a theme and find that you can’t log back into WordPress after getting the ‘Are you sure you want to do this’ error, you may need to delete the new theme from your server.
 To do this, log into your server using FTP or cPanel’s File Manager, make a backup of the new theme, and either rename the theme or delete it from your server.